Inkjin Tattoo Guides

 How to Find the Right Artist in Greece

-Red flags to watch for include studios that refuse to show their autoclave sterilization equipment, artists who pressure you into a larger piece than you want, and prices that seem too good to be true.
-A quality small tattoo at €50 to €80 is reasonable in Greece.
-If someone offers a detailed sleeve for €300, question the quality and hygiene standards.
-The best Greek artists are booked weeks in advance precisely because they maintain high standards.
+Be wary of tattoo studios that refuse to show you the autoclave used for sterilization of their equipment, artists who push you into tattooing more than you want, and prices that are too good to be true.
+A good small tattoo at a quality shop will cost €50 to €80 in Greece.
+If someone quotes €300 for a detailed sleeve, consider whether the quality of the product and the shop standards are high.
+In general, the best Greek artists have to be booked weeks in advance.

 Typical Price Range